 Bandwidth generally monitors customer traffic patterns to detect any fraudulent activity that may be present on customer accounts that are enabled for outbound calling.
 This monitoring is primarily used to protect the Bandwidth network from fraudulent call traffic and isn't meant to replace network security measures within your own systems.
 As a courtesy, if our monitoring systems detect suspicious call traffic, we may generate a ticket to notify you of atypical traffic patterns associated with your account.

-In the event that unusual activity is detected, the Bandwidth NOC team may also elect to place restrictions on the IP addresses associated with the suspect traffic.
-They will notify you via a ticket, informing you that a potential fraud event has occurred.
+If we detect an unusual activity, the Bandwidth NOC team may also place restrictions on the IP addresses associated with the suspect traffic.
+They'll notify you via a ticket, informing you that a potential fraud event has occurred.
 In this ticket, you'll find Call Detail Records (CDRs), providing details about the call traffic in question, along with any action we may have decided to take.

 In order to have any IP restrictions removed, please take the following actions:

 1. Review the attached CDRs to determine if the activity is indeed fraudulent.

 - If you determine that the traffic is legitimate, please update the ticket stating the traffic isn't fraudulent and that you accept the charges.